Henry Hague Davis: Early life

-Born in Brockville, Ontario, the son of William Henry Davis and Eliza Dowsley, he received a Bachelor of Arts in 1907, a Master of Arts in 1909 and a Bachelor of Laws in 1911 all from the University of Toronto.
+Henry Hague Davis was born in Brockville, Ontario, the son of William Henry Davis and Eliza Dowsley.
+He attended the University of Toronto where he received a Bachelor of Arts in 1907, a Master of Arts in 1909 and a Bachelor of Laws in 1911.
 He was called to the Ontario Bar in 1911 and then proceeded to practice law with the firm of Kilmer, McAndrew & Irving in Toronto in corporate law and criminal defence.
-In 1933, he was appointed to the Ontario Court of Appeal where he was described as being perceptive and having a "discriminating mind."
+In 1933, he was appointed to the Ontario Court of Appeal where he was described as being perceptive and having a "discriminating mind," and his decisions were described as "lucid and convincing."

 Justice of the Supreme Court of Canada

 On January 31, 1935, Prime Minister R.B.
-Bennett appointed Davis to the Supreme Court at the age of 49, filling the vacancy created by the resignation of Justice Robert Smith on December 6, 1933.
-Snell and Vaughan note that no records exist explaining the one year delay for the appointment for a replacement of Justice Smith.
+Bennett appointed Davis to the Supreme Court of Canada at the age of 49.
+Davis filled the vacancy created by Justice Robert Smith's resignation on December 6, 1933.
+Snell and Vaughan note that no records explain the one-year delay in appointing Smith's replacement.

+While on the Court, Davis served as commissioner investigating a longshoremen labour dispute after the Battle of Ballantyne Pier.
+He was also appointed to investigate allegations of improper contracting in the manufacture of Bren guns by John Inglis and Company.

-Davis had been actively involved in the Canadian Bar Association while in practice, and maintained that involvement while on the Bench.
-He was president of the Ontario Bar Association when appointed to the Court, and finished his term in that office.
-He then served as national President of the Canadian Bar Association while on the Supreme Court.
+Davis had been active in the Canadian Bar Association while in practice and maintained that involvement while on the Bench.
+He was president of the Ontario Bar Association when appointed to the Supreme Court and completed his term after his appointment.
+He later served as national president of the Canadian Bar Association while sitting on the Supreme Court.

 Justice Davis served until his death on June 30, 1944, in Ottawa.
+On October 3, 1944, Prime Minister William Lyon Mackenzie King appointed Roy Kellock to fill the vacancy created by Davis' death.